-Taking Care of a Shedding Silkback Bearded Dragon
+How to Care for a Shedding Silkback Bearded Dragon

 First thing that you should do when looking to purchase or having newly purchased a silkback is getting some sort of shedding helper from your local pet store.
-There are two main different types, ones that you put into a bath or have to mix with water before spraying or the spray kind.
+There are two main types: the kind that you put into a bath or have to mix with water before spraying, or the spray kind.
 I have found that a mix of the two products really helps my silkback shed easily.

 Note: When your dragon’s face is about to shed, pay special attention to the eyes.
 Your silkback’s eyelids will shed, but they will not be able to get the skin off.
 This will render them blind and should be taken care of right away.
 If you can, gently peal the skin in that area off during bath time if it looks like it is going to get to that stage.

 A New Routine